Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Snippets/async-coroutines/simple-async-await/simple-async-await-application.md

             - await will tell the asynchronous function to wait for this function to complete before proceeding further regardless of what other ongoing functions are still running.
                 + Run all other functions and this until the await function is completed
                 + This is useful for synchronization within asynchronocity, when you want to execute an asynchronous function synchronously
+                + `await asyncio.sleep(0)` : Asynchronously sleep for the specified number of seconds and concurrently let the other processes run
     ```python
     async def for_loop(min=0, increment=1, max=1_000_000):
         for i in range(min, max, increment):
             print("Looping for: {}".format(max))
             print(i)
+            # Asynchronously sleep for the specified number of seconds and concurrently let the other processes run
             await asyncio.sleep(0)
     ```